garyburke888/the_performance_academy_v1/README.md

 ## Testing

 ### Django Testing
--   **Articles App** - Django tests were written and implemented for the forms, models and  views in the Articles app.
+-   **Articles App** - Django tests were written and implemented for the forms, models and views files in the Articles app.
--   **Boards App** - Django tests were written and implemented for...
+-   **Boards App** - Django tests were written and implemented to test the boards, edit post, new topic, posts, reply topic and topics views in the Boards app.

 ### Defensive Design Testing
 -   As detailed above all features have been designed with the consideration to the session user to manage the user actions and visibility.